-Shinichi Kudou, a great mystery expert at only seventeen, is already well known for having solved several challenging cases.
-One day, when Shinichi sees two suspicious men and decides to follow them, he inadvertently becomes witness to a disturbing illegal activity.
-When the men catch Shinichi, they dose him with an experimental drug formulated by their criminal organization and abandon him to die.
-However, to his own astonishment, Shinichi is still alive and soon wakes up, but now, he has the body of a seven-year-old, perfectly preserving his original intelligence.
-He hides his real identity from everyone, including his childhood friend Ran Mouri and her father, private detective Kogorou Mouri, and takes on the alias of Conan Edogawa (inspired by the mystery writers Arthur Conan Doyle and Ranpo Edogawa).
+Shinichi Kudou, a high school student of astounding talent in detective work, is well known for having solved several challenging cases.
+One day, when Shinichi spots two suspicious men and decides to follow them, he inadvertently becomes witness to a disturbing illegal activity.
+Unfortunately, he is caught in the act, so the men dose him with an experimental drug formulated by their criminal organization, leaving him to his death.
+However, to his own astonishment, Shinichi lives to see another day, but now in the body of a seven-year-old child.

 In 2003, FUNimation licensed the first 104 episodes of the series for North American production under the name Case Closed.
 They later decided to stop pursuing more episodes past episode 123 due to poor sales.
 In 2014, Crunchyroll obtained a license to stream simulcast episodes of Detective Conan on their website starting with episode 754.